 They will be doors with shiny blue light around them.
 Accessing one will add that point to your menu.
 You can then teleport to this point from your ‘Options’ in menu from anywhere.

 The game AutoSaves at key events in the game start of missions, or after defeating bosses.
 Manually, you can head to the ‘Options’ and save the game from there.

-Lastly, you can find Waystones which will not only save the game for you but also replenish health and mana.
+Lastly, you can find Waystones which will save the game for you and replenish health and mana.
 These are like the bonfires in Dark Souls series.
 They will be present before a boss fight or at the end of the area.

 Leafbook and Tactic Tweaker

 These are like directories or like the radio intel from MGS series, which throws information in your way about certain characters and beasts called Tainted Monsters.
-Furthermore, sometimes locations for certain treasures will also be shared on Leafbook which is basically Ni No Kuni’s Facebook.
+Furthermore, sometimes locations for certain treasures will also be shared on Leafbook, Ni No Kuni’s Facebook.

-A feature called the Tactic Tweaker will allow you to level up your skills, your weapon modifications and your HP and MP bars.
+The Tactic Tweaker feature will allow you to level up your skills, weapon modifications, and HP and MP bars.
 This Tweaker will give you just the right strengths and remove the weaknesses against the type of enemy you choose to pit against.

-Lastly, if you’re looking to take that level of difficulty and challenge to a whole new level, head to the Dreamer’s Mazes in the games.
+Lastly, head to the Dreamer’s Mazes in the games if you’re looking to take that level of difficulty and challenge to a whole new level.
 These are dungeons crawling with some of the most difficult foes in the game, with randomly generated levels.

 After clearing out the hordes of enemies, you will come across some terrifying beast at the end, a boss battle.

 These are only for the most experienced players since the difficulty gets higher the more time you spend in these mazes.
 These dungeons are hidden in tonnes of places in Ni No Kuni 2 which you can find by heading over to the link.